-You should register with a local general practitioner (GP) practice as soon as possible and preferably before you actually need to see a doctor about an illness.
-You can can find a list of your local GPs on the NHS website.
+You should register with a local General Practitioner (GP) practice as soon as possible and preferably before you actually need to see a doctor about an illness.
+You can can find a list of your local GPs on the National Health Service (NHS) website.
 Check the range of services offered by each of the GP practices so that you can make an informed choice about which practice to register with.
 You may want to consider whether there are both male and female doctors and whether there are additional services and clinics offered.

 If you're a national of a European Economic Area (EEA) country and you're studying on a course lasting less than six months then you are strongly advised to bring a valid European Health Insurance Card (EHIC) with you, otherwise you may be charged for your healthcare.

 If medicines are prescribed by a doctor a prescription charge is made per item, which is currently £9.00.

 If you're not eligible for free healthcare you're strongly advised to take out private medical insurance from a reputable company to cover yourself and any dependants before you leave home.

 Student visa holders will have paid for the Immigration Health Surcharge (IHS) at the time of visa application which gives access to the UK's NHS for the validity of their leave period.